xapp-project/gnome-online-accounts-gtk/README.md

 # Supported desktops/distributions

-GNOME Online Accounts GTK is part of the XApp project.
+GNOME Online Accounts GTK is part of the XApp Project.

 It is designed to work in all desktop environments and all Linux distributions.